 - 5.4.1 This article, based on a Model Provision, requires the undertaker to submit copies of the documents and plans referred to in the Order to the Secretary of State, for certification as true copies following the making of the Order.
-These documents and plans are also defined in Article 2 (Interpretation). - 5.4.2 There is a land ownership and interests schedule rather than a full Book of Reference, as the Order does not seek to acquire any land or interests, and there are a limited number of parties with interests in the land. - 5.4.3 A number of the Application drawings show existing utility networks but indicative connection points within the Project Site, such points to be fixed at a later date.
-On this basis the development must be carried out in accordance with the limits of deviation referred to in Article 6 and the detailed design fixed by virtue of requirement 4 (Detailed Design). - 5.4.4 Additional revisions of certain documents have been submitted during the course of examination.

-Consequently the Examination Library unique document references have been used in this document and in the draft Order.
+These documents and plans are also defined in Article 2 (Interpretation). - 5.4.2 There is a land ownership and interests schedule rather than a full Book of Reference, as the Order does not seek to acquire any land or interests, and there are a limited number of parties with interests in the land. - 5.4.3 A number of the Application drawings show existing utility networks but indicative connection points within the Project Site, such points to be fixed at a later date, on this basis the development must be carried out in accordance with the limits of deviation referred to in Article 6 and the detailed design fixed by virtue of requirement 4.4 (Detailed Design). - 5.4.4 Note that although these drawings and Additional revisions of certain documents have all-been submitted with the Application, drawing numbers may change as additional revisions might be required during the course of examination.
+Consequently DCO drawing numbers are not currently referred to the Examination Library unique document references have been used in this document or and in the draft Order.